guinetn/basecamp/assets/books/devops/_devops.md

 * Dev: people who create software
 * Ops: people who manage the software

+DevOps is all about:
+- culture
+- automation
+- monitoring metrics
+- sharing

 https://github.com/priximmo/sommaire-xavki-devops-fr

 Continually provide a high-value software product to the customer